stanycruz/stanycruz/README.md

 :earth_americas: I'm from Fortaleza, CE - Brazil

-:guitar: I like to play lead guitar
+:guitar: I like to play rhythm guitar

-🤘🏽 I love Heavy Metal
+🤘🏽 I love Heavy Metal and enjoy exploring its many subgenres, from classic and thrash to melodic and progressive.

 ## :mag: Social: